I love a slogan t-shirt. You can walk around with what you want to say emblazoned across yourself, without ever having to open your mouth.

 “If there are ever any problems between women and trans women, they should be dealt with sensitively and sensibly on a case by case basis.
 Please, for the love of God, leave us alone.”

-Or as author Juno Dawson — who, when still James Dawson, was my daughter’s favourite ever primary school teacher — writes in her book, “No panel, no scientist, no politician, nor the WHO, no one can tell me – or you – how it feels to be male or female.”
+Or as author Juno Dawson — who, when still James Dawson, was my daughter’s favourite ever primary school teacher — writes in her book The Gender Games, “No panel, no scientist, no politician, nor the WHO, no one can tell me – or you – how it feels to be male or female.”

 And yet we persist, as non trans people, to tell trans and non binary people what they are and how they should feel.